Iximiel/plumed-tutorial-pycv/README.md

     - PYCVINTERFACE functions will expect a `plumedCommunications.PythonCVInterface` object
     - PYFUNCTION functions will expect a `plumedCommunications.PythonFunction` object

-These object are used to retrieve data and settings from plumed.
+These objects are used to retrieve data and settings from plumed.
 Plumed will get data back with the `data` attribute (see [below](#the-data-attribute)) but mainly with the use of returned dictionaries.

 In the [examples](examples.md#getting-the-manual) I show how to retrieve the manual for those objects